 The University of North Carolina’s Kenan-Flagler School of Business offers a a concentration in Healthcare program.
 Students can build a network of contacts and skills needed in the current healthcare industry landscape.
 The annual, full-time tuition comes to about $67,000.

 The McCombs School of Business, University of Texas, offers an MBA program with a healthcare concentration that prepares students for roles in the healthcare, life science, and biotechnology industries.
 They acquire business skills and also a deep understanding of technology and policy issues that affect their industry.
 Students can engage with Austin’s biotech industry through the Austin Technology Incubator, American College of Healthcare Executives, and other initiatives.
 The annual, full-time tuition is about $58,000.

 The Olin School of Business, along with the George Warren Brown School of Social Work, Washington University, Missouri, offers the dual MBA/Master of Public Health program.
 Students participate in a summer internship program after the first year of their MBA and a practicum after the first year of their MPH.
 Students are able to pursue careers in hospitals, healthcare consultancies, pharmaceutical companies, and policy think-tanks.
 The program takes about 30 months to complete, and the annual, full-time cost of attendance works out to about $50,000.

 The School of Management at Yale University, Connecticut, has an “Executive MBA—Leadership in Healthcare” program that follows the same curriculum as the school’s full-time MBA program.
 As part of the 22-month program, students spend two months “in residence” and every other Friday and Saturday on the school campus.
-The annual, full-time cost of attendance of the course works out to about $57,000.
+The annual, full-time cost of attendance of the course works out to about the cost of a full EMBA, about $200,000.